VinnyV97/Cougar-Student-Technologies-cis490s21/README.md

 ![CSUSM](Images/CSUSM_Example.png)

 User prompts allow for multiple ways to create the street networks, including an entire city.
-Once the network and nodes have been created, the user is prompted to input a sample size, to randomly choose which coordinates are chosen.
+Once the network and nodes have been created, the user is prompted to input a sample size to randomly choose which coordinates are chosen.
 The request status is printed to see if there is a valid image available from Google Street View and the image and metadata is stored in the directory.

 *Note in the above example, any decision to use an address or coordinate must be accompanied by a distance value, to designate how far  to create the street network.
 # Scripts